Air Compressors

 Atlas Copco Air Compressors

-As official distributors for Atlas Copco, at Design Air Scotland we pride ourselves on offering compressors that are extremely energy efficient and with a reputation for reliability and robust construction.
+As Premier distributors for Atlas Copco, at Design Air Scotland we pride ourselves on offering compressors that are extremely energy efficient and with a reputation for reliability and robust construction.

 By investing a little extra in a more energy efficient and reliable compressor, you can save a significant amount of money in electrical running costs and reduced down time.